Vimal9RAM-NAP/md-to-html-cli/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the `MIT License`